 Why Are Your Koi Hiding?

 It’s like moving into a new home.
 You want to get all settled in before you go exploring and meeting neighbors, but unlike your neighbors, any fish you had may hide too!
-It may be a while before they all come back out, but you can try to use food and coax them out.
-If it’s not because of new fish, it could have something to do with the water.
+If this is the case, give them some time to acclimate, and they should return to the surface soon enough.